WKTZ (AM)

-WKTZ (1220 AM) is an American radio station licensed to serve Jacksonville, Florida, United States.
-Established in 1958, the station is currently owned and operated by the American Family Association, and is that organization's only station on the AM band.
+WKTZ (1220 kHz) is an American radio station licensed to serve Jacksonville, Florida, United States.
+Established in 1958, the station is owned and operated by the American Family Association, and is that organization's only station on the AM band.

 The station was assigned the call sign "WJAX" by the Federal Communications Commission (FCC) on May 26, 1987 and then assigned the callsign WKTZ on November 5, 2014.

 Programming

 Until November 2014, WJAX featured the syndicated America's Best Music format of adult standards and adult contemporary oldies music distributed by Westwood One, and streams online.
 Previously, the station aired Music of Your Life, which Jones Radio Networks distributed until January 19, 2008, and then aired Jones' Jones Standards format until it was discontinued in September 2008 and absorbed into America's Best Music following Triton Media Group's (owners of Westwood One's predecessor Dial Global) purchase of Jones.